JonathanKehoe/Detection-Lab/README.md

 ### Tools Used

-- Vitual machines running Windows 10 (Enduser) and Kali (attacker and SOC analyst) -- VirtualBox
+- Virtual machines running Windows 10 (Enduser) and Kali (attacker and SOC analyst) -- VirtualBox
-- Command Line Lnterface for Red Team, virus creation, attack, and Blue Team, defense response -- Powershell, Bash, Python
+- Command Line Interface for Red Team, virus creation, attack, and Blue Team, defense response -- Powershell, Bash, Python
 - Network detection and virus payload deployment -- Nmap and Metasploit
 - Security Information and Event Management (SIEM) system for log ingestion and analysis -- Sysmon and Splunk
 - Network analysis tools for capturing and examining network traffic. -- Wireshark